 This media attention put salvia in the UK and the US social spotlight.
 It quickly became known as a party drug, was seen in locations across both countries, and was primarily used by teens and young adults.

-Anyone currently using salvia or has a loved one who does should reach out to Zinnia Healing to get the professional attention and support they need to overcome their addiction.
+Anyone currently using salvia or has a loved one who does should reach out to Zinnia Health to get the professional attention and support they need to overcome their addiction.
 Salvia can put lives in danger and requires caring and compassionate assistance to ensure each person gets the personalized attention they need to recover and restore their lives.